haotian-liu/LLaVA/README.md

     --base-dir /path/to/ScienceQA/data/scienceqa \
     --result-file vqa/results/ScienceQA/test_llava-13b.jsonl \
     --output-file vqa/results/ScienceQA/test_llava-13b_output.json \
-    --result-file vqa/results/ScienceQA/test_llava-13b_result.json \
+    --output-result vqa/results/ScienceQA/test_llava-13b_result.json \
 ```

+Alternatively, you may evaluate this with multiple GPUs, and concatenate the generated jsonl files.
+Please refer to our script for [batch evaluation](scripts/sqa_eval_batch.sh) and [results gathering](scripts/sqa_eval_gather.sh).

+For reference, we attach our prediction file `test_llava-13b_result.json` [here](llava/eval/table/results/test_sqa_llava_13b_v0.json) for comparison when reproducing our results, as well as for further analysis in detail.

 ## Fine-tuning
 ### Data

 The current version of LLaVA is fine-tuned from a Vicuna-13B model.
 We use approximately 600K filtered CC3M in feature alignment pretraining and 150K GPT-generated multimodal instruction-following data in finetuning.
-For detailed description of the data generation pipeline, please refer see our [paper](#).
+For detailed description of the data generation pipeline, please refer see our [paper](https://arxiv.org/abs/2304.08485).

 We are working on a more capable model that is pretrained with the data at a larger scale.
 Stay tuned!

 We release all three types of multimodal instruction-following data.
-The use of these data is subject to OpenAI [TOS](#).
+The use of these data is subject to OpenAI [TOS](https://openai.com/policies/terms-of-use).

 ### Code and Hyperparameters
 We fine-tune the model using the code from [FastChat](https://github.com/lm-sys/FastChat).
 We use a similar set of hyperparameters as Vicuna in finetuning.
 Both hyperparameters used in pretraining and finetuning are provided below.